AUSTRALIAN WILDLIFE FACTS

 Now we’re onto the most lethal animal known the mankind, and the craziest of all the Australian wildlife facts!

 The Australian Box Jellyfish is known the be the most deadly creature in the entire world due to its capability to kill a human in the matter of a few minutes.
 What many may not know, is that there are actually around 50 species of this jellyfish, and the most deadly in Australian Waters is the Chironex Fleckeri.
 They are the largest in the Box Jellyfish species and have 15 tentacles on each corner of their body that can reach up to 3 metres in length, each of which has thousands of stingers in every strand.

 They are pale blue, translucent in colour, making them almost entirely invisible when in water.
 When these 2kg jellies strike, the outcome is almost always fatal; their venom instantly affects the heart, lungs, skin and nervous system, often resulting in cardiac arrest within just a few minutes depending on the severity of the sting.

 They’re pretty deadly.
 Fortunately though, the death rate is not as high as some other animals in the sea, but they’re still something you must be aware of; being stung by one when solo in the ocean is a real recipe for disaster.

 There you have it!
 I hope this helped you learn more about some of our amazing Australian wildlife.
 Yes, we really do have some very deadly creatures, but we also have many that will basically capture your heart.
 I mean, who couldn’t fall in love with a Quokka?

-I’d love to know which your favourite is down below!
+I’d love to know which animal is your favourite is down below!

 [ READ NEXT: What is life in Australia really like? ]